Pablo Ruiz (footballer, born 1987)

-Pablo Martín Ruiz (born 17 July 1987) is an Argentine footballer who plays as a left winger for San Martín de San Juan.
+Pablo Martín Ruiz (born 17 July 1987) is an Argentine footballer who plays as a left winger for Tristán Suárez.

 Career

 Ruiz came through the youth system of Nueva Chicago and debuted for the senior team in 2007.
 In August 2011, he joined Godoy Cruz of the Argentine Primera División.
 On 15 December 2016, it was reported that he signed for South Korean side Seoul E-Land FC, however, the transfer was never finalised.